-Conceived as a contemporary, student-centred learning environment, the primary function of the new Monash Moot Court is to provide an arena for moot competitions and a home base for the Law School’s internationally ranked Moot team.
-It is a place for Monash’s brightest legal minds to hone advocacy skills, refine courtroom etiquette and engage with leading industry professionals in a setting that rivals the country’s most prestigious Law Courts.
+Conceived as a contemporary, student-centred learning environment, the primary function of the Monash Moot Court is to provide an arena for moot competitions and a home base for the Law School’s internationally ranked Moot team.
+It is a place for Monash’s brightest legal minds to hone advocacy skills, refine courtroom etiquette and engage with leading industry professionals in a setting that rivals the country’s most prestigious law courts.

 Equipped with cutting-edge court technology, the Moot Court is designed to function in a variety of modes: as a physical and virtual clinic, seminar room, conference and workshop space, public oration forum, and training resource for examining expert witnesses and ‘paperless’ court practices.

 GHD (Services), NDY (AV)